huggingface/hub-docs/docs/hub/webhooks.md

 Here you can review the HTTP status code and the payload of the generated events.
 Additionally, you can replay these events by clicking on the `replay` button!

 Note: When changing the target URL or secret of a webhook, replaying an event will send the payload to the updated URL.

+## FAQ

+##### Can I define webhooks on my organization vs. on my user account?

+No, this is not currently supported.

+##### How can I subscribe to events on all repos (or across a whole repo type, like on all models)

+This is not currently exposed to end users but we can toggle this for you if you send an email to website@huggingface.co.